voxxlr/doc/README.md

 For a documentation of the messaging API and a interactive fiddles visit https://www.voxxlr.com/api.html

 ## License
-The Voxxlr App SDK is licensed under the Affero GPL V3 license.
+The Voxxlr _doc_ SDK is licensed under the Affero GPL V3 license.